A house made of containers. What are the rules for it?

 Disadvantages

 • Insulation and comfort: Containers are most often made of steel, which can lead to temperature extremes.
-Proper insulation is therefore essential to make them habitable year-round in our conditions
+Therefore, proper insulation is essential to make them habitable year-round in our conditions

 • Size limitations: the dimensions of shipping containers can be limiting in terms of interior space.
 Therefore, if you want a large house, you will need to get more containers.